Two A Rated Leander ISD High Schools With Very Different Domain Stories

 Which School Fits You?

 Both are A rated.
 Both are inside Leander ISD.
-The choice is rarely about a 3 point overall score gap.
-It is about price, location, and which sub-score actually matters for your student.
+The choice is rarely about the overall letter grade.
+It is about price, location, and which domain signal actually matters for your student.

 You might lean toward Leander High if: